Frequently Asked Questions

 No. You can nominate a novel only once.

 Yes.
 You can nominate as many novels as you feel are deserving.
 There’s no limit to how many you can nominate.

-No. Eligible books must be released between January 1st and December 31st of the award year, unless the publisher has done the print run in December and shipped to stores in January.
+No. Books published in December 2018 were eligible for the 2018 Whitney Award.
+In 2019, eligible books must be released between January 1 and October 31.
+Beginning in 2020, eligible books must be released between November 1st and October 31st of the award year, unless the publisher has done the print run in October and shipped to stores in November.
 The first day a book is for sale is considered the official release date.